 Patients – Office Hours and Appointments

 Our practice opens Monday to Friday between 8:00am and 5:30pm.
 After hours appointments made outside of normal business hours are at the discretion of the radiologist/chief radiographer.
 We do not provide any after hours appointments, unless our radiologists and chief radiographer organises this.

 Consultations, CT scans, nuclear medicine, vascular, injection/pain management and ultrasonography are all appointment only.
 We will send an SMS reminder for the appointment, if you do not wish to receive an SMS please advise the receptionist.

 A female sonographer is available by request for sensitive tests.
 Please note that a request for a female sonographer may lead to a longer wait time due to prior booked appointments.
 If you wish to have an appointment with a specific sonographer please let reception know as soon as possible.

-For CT scanning please check with receptionist for arrival time to complete paperwork, for Nuclear Medicine please arrive 30 minutes before appointment time to complete paperwork, for General x-ray and ultrasounds please arrive 15 minutes before appointment time to complete paperwork.
+For CT scanning please check with receptionist for arrival time to complete paperwork, for General x-ray and ultrasounds please arrive 15 minutes before appointment time to complete paperwork.

 As a general rule our appointments run to time, however our clinicians may run late due to emergencies and patients will be informed of this.
 We do allow for “walk in” appointments for general x-ray and for urgent cases.
 If you cannot attend please advise our practice as soon as possible.
 Please bring relevant previous films for comparison.

 After the test please take a seat in the waiting room until your clinician provides you with a slip of paper, take the paper to the reception desk to pick up your films.

 Patients MUST see the receptionist before leaving the practice

 |Patients should not present in an emergency situation to our practice and should proceed to the nearest doctors surgery or hospital emergency department|

 To receive a rebate, Medicare guidelines or sufficient clinical information must be provided on the referral or the patient may incur an out of pocket fee.